The Manitowoc and Two Rivers area is a little-known gem in Wisconsin.

 Nicky’s Good Eats and Treats

-For a delicious sandwich or burger, stop by Nicky’s Good Eats and Treats in Two Rivers.
+Stop by Nicky’s Good Eats and Treats in Two Rivers for a delicious sandwich or burger.

 These sandwiches and burgers are reasonably priced and something you’ll come back for over and over again.
-What makes takes these sandwiches over the top, is the freshly made kaiser rolls and bread.
+The freshly made Kaiser rolls and bread make these sandwiches over the top.

 If you are on your way to Point Beach State Forest, make sure to stop in and grab a sandwich before you set up camp.